youtube/cobalt/clang/lib/StaticAnalyzer/README.txt

 = Notes about C++ =

 Since now constructors are seen before the variable that is constructed in the CFG, we create a temporary object as the destination region that is constructed into.
 See ExprEngine::VisitCXXConstructExpr().

 In ExprEngine::processCallExit(), we always bind the object region to the evaluated CXXConstructExpr.
 Then in VisitDeclStmt(), we compute the corresponding lazy compound value if the variable is not a reference, and bind the variable region to the lazy compound value.
-If the variable is a reference, just use the object region as the initilizer value.
+If the variable is a reference, just use the object region as the initializer value.

 Before entering a C++ method (or ctor/dtor), the 'this' region is bound to the object region.
-In ctors, we synthesize 'this' region with
-CXXRecordDecl*, which means we do not use type qualifiers.
+In ctors, we synthesize 'this' region with CXXRecordDecl*, which means we do not use type qualifiers.
 In methods, we synthesize 'this' region with CXXMethodDecl*, which has getThisType() taking type qualifiers into account.
 It does not matter we use qualified 'this' region in one method and unqualified 'this' region in another method, because we only need to ensure the 'this' region is consistent when we synthesize it and create it directly from CXXThisExpr in a single method call.

 = Working on the Analyzer =

-If you are interested in bringing up support for C++ expressions, the best place to look is the visitation logic in GRExprEngine, which handles the simulation of individual expressions.
+If you are interested in bringing up support for C++ expressions, the best place to look is the visitation logic in ExprEngine, which handles the simulation of individual expressions.
 There are plenty of examples there of how other expressions are handled.